 8. Too Tight Drywall Joints

 Tightened drywall joints can break the drywall when you least expect it since it will not allow the expansion and contraction of the framing bodies.
 This will then lead to cracking of the drywall joints that are too tight.

-10. Excessive Joints During Drywall Installation
+9. Excessive Joints During Drywall Installation

-11. Failed Drywall Joints
+10. Failed Drywall Joints

 This is usually not the case, though, and in cases where a seam between the panels drops over the air, referred to as a hanging joint, failure of the joint is possible.
 The lure is to just lay the tape down and apply mud on it and hope for the best.
 However, this ad hoc fix doesn’t usually work.

-Call us at (214) 978-4400, or click here to fill out the contact form to get a free estimate.
+Call us at (214) 978-4400, or click here to get a free, clear and fair estimate.